-Mark was elected as the State Member for Morayfield at the 2015 State Election (having previously served as the MP from 2009 – 2012) and currently serves as Minister for Police, Fire and Emergency Services and Minister for Corrective Services in the Palaszczuk Labor Government.
+Mark was elected as the State Member for Morayfield at the 2015 State Election (having previously served as the MP from 2009 – 2012) and re-elected at the 2017 State Election.
+He currently serves as Minister for Police and Minister for Corrective Services in the Palaszczuk Labor Government.

 He is a long-term resident of the Morayfield State Electorate, having grown up in Burpengary and attended a local primary school (St Eugene College).
 He lives locally with his wife, Holly and son Daniel.